coherent-research/dcs-documentation/DcsPublicApiDescription.md

 | ----------------- | -------------------------------------------------------------- | ---- |
 | backOffSuggestion | A suggested period that the caller should wait before retrying |      |

+> Rate limiting applies to an endpoint and not a client, in other words the rate limit applies to requests to an endpoint from **all** users.

+## Query restrictions

+Irrespective of whether the Authenticated or Unauthenticated mode the caller will be limited to a maximum date range when calling the GetMeteredData method.
+The size of the date range will be configurable for each mode separately.

+If the requested data range exceeds the allowed range the request will be rejected with the HTTP status code 400 along with an appropriate error message.

 ## User restrictions

 Irrespective of whether the Authenticated or Unauthenticated mode is used each call will be associated with a normal DCS user account.
 For the Authenticated mode the user account will correspond to the user name specified during the login, while for the Unauthenticated mode the user account will be the default account configured for this purpose.

 In either case DCS will apply the normal users restrictions to the API call, i.e. the Meter Restriction profile will apply as normal and user restrictions such as expiration date, access start and end dates etc will apply as normal.

-In addition a further restriction can be configured to limit the allowed data range GetMeteredData method for each mode.
-If the requested data range exceeds the allowed range the request will be rejected with the HTTP status code 400 along with an appropriate error message.
+If the caller is restricted from access the requested data the request will be rejected with the HTTP status code 403 along with an appropriate error message.

 ## Configuration

-The public API are configured by changing the settings in the DCSWebAppSettings file.
+All configurable options for the API are configured by changing the settings in the DCSWebApi Settings file.
+This file is a JSON file called appsettings.json which can be found in the directory when DcsWebApi is stalled.

 Details to come.